tBuddy00/itsm-killer/git/git-basics/step4_branch/text.md

 What happens here?

-* You’ve created a new branch named my-first-branch.
+* You’ve created a new branch named *my-first-branch*.

 * This branch is an **exact** copy of the `main` branch at the time of creation, but you're not on it yet.
 You are still on the `main` branch after this step.

 To view all the branches in your repository, you can use: